“Those who can make you believe absurdities, can make you commit atrocities” – Voltaire.

 The Down Side

-Lastly, I wonder about a possible downside of all of this; can “they” weaponize psychedelics?
+Lastly, there remains the question of a downside to all of this – can “they” weaponize psychedelics?

 Unfortunately the answer is “yes, it’s possible”.